-There are many different websites that enable pawnbrokers, other resale shops and individual sellers to sell firearms and other hunting gear online.
+There are many different websites that enable pawnbrokers, resale shops and individual sellers to sell firearms and other hunting gear online.
 We’ve listed a few of the most popular for you:

 Find the Right E-Commerce Site to List Your Firearm Inventory Online

 Let’s explore the channels that do allow you to sell guns.
 We’ve compiled information about each online channel for you below, but you can also refer to this table for a quick guide:

 |Verification Required?||No||Yes, $1||Yes, $1 (refunded)||No, but Optional||No|

 |Final Value / After Sale Fee||None||Varies – See Below for Specifics||Varies – See Below for Specifics||None if local, OR 2% of selling price if not||No|

 |Advertising||~$2500/mo||Yes, specifics not public||Yes, specifics not public||$0-$199/mo||$20-$90/mo|

 |Levels of Membership||Regular and Premium Member||No||No||Basic, Trusted, Platinum||No|